Mark Your Trail

 Throughout the event, we will be using Slack as the main form of communication.
 Never used Slack before?
 Here's a quick introduction!

 After the 36 hours, you’ll be submitting your project to DevPost for judging!
 New to Devpost?
 Here's a quick introduction!

 Participants will arrive between 6PM and 8PM on Friday, April 6th, 2018.
 Our Sponsor Fair will also be at 7PM, where you can spend time going around and check out our different sponsor booths.
 Hacking starts Friday evening after opening ceremony.
 Closing ceremony will begin at 3PM on Sunday, April 8th, 2018.
 For a better idea of the flow of the event, check out our schedule from Bitcamp 2017!

 We are proud to host Bitcamp at the Xfinity Center on the University of Maryland campus!
 This expansive sports arena is a unique spot for any event, and we’re excited to be back again!

 We'll have buses covering the hike from many colleges.
 If there are many registered campers from one specific college, we will try to have a bus for it.
 We will be reimbursing any individual’s hiking expenses on a case-by-case basis.
 Please contact [email protected] for more information.

-Bring yourself, a photo ID, your signed waiver (if applicable), a change of clothes, toiletries, a sleeping bag/blanket, your hacker setup (laptop, charger, headphones, tablet for designers), and maybe an idea or two!
+Bring yourself, a photo ID, your signed waiver (if applicable), a change of clothes, toiletries, a towel, a sleeping bag/blanket, your hacker setup (laptop, charger, headphones, tablet for designers), and maybe an idea or two!

 Projects are submitted by teams to DevPost.
 You don't need to finalize your team until project submissions are due during the event.
 You may work individually or in a team of up to four campers.
 Don’t have a team in mind?
 No problem!
 Hacking will kick off with an optional team formation event.